dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T312: Demand for transparency and justice is essential.
+### T312: Transparency, accountability, and justice must be demanded.

 |Support|
 |---|